 In a nutshell, the Internal Revenue Service requires private foundations like Dogwood Health Trust to invest at least 5% of their assets in community every year.
 Because Dogwood Health Trust is a start-up foundation, the IRS allows for a gradual ramp-up of five years to meet that mark (e.g. 1% in year one, 2% in year two, etc.) However, Dogwood Health Trust has chosen to distribute funds at a much faster rate than required, and anticipates grantmaking of at least $40-$50 million in 2020 (year one), and $75 million in annual grantmaking by 2022.

-The Trust’s core investment decisions will be informed by listening to nonprofit partners and learning from other collaborative work, which will inform the Board’s Strategic Plan.
-This Plan will result in a grant program whose priorities for funding are directly aimed at addressing the gaps in an individuals’ abilities to have and meet goals for their own health and well-being.
+Dogwood’s core investment decisions will be informed by listening to nonprofit partners and learning from other collaborative work, which will inform the Board’s Strategic Plan.
+This Plan will result in a grant program with priorities for funding are directly aimed at addressing the gaps in people’s abilities to have and meet goals for their own health and wellbeing.

 Dogwood hosted three public meetings in October of 2019 in the East, Central and West regions, and will host at least one annual meeting each year.”